 While most articles locally will talk about how Texas did, I decided to take a deeper look into the numbers of all of this.

-This year, there were 5 new categories to bring the total to 107, in addition to a Collaboration category and the Pro-Am category.
-These range from American Style-Wheat Beer to Wood-and-Barrel-Aged Sour Beers.
-The number of entries per category ranges from just 17 (Non-Alcohol Beer or Alcohol-Free Beer) to 348 (Juicy or Hazy IPA).
-The numbers of entries for Juicy or Hazy IPA actually dropped by 43 from last year.
-The average entered per category came out to 88, up from 83 in 2018.
+This year, there were 16 less categories than last, bringing the total number down to 91.
+Along with that, there were no Collaboration category or Pro-Am category.
+The categories range from American Style-Wheat Beer to Wood-and-Barrel-Aged Sour Beers.
+The number of entries per category ranges from just 28 (Historical Beer) to 377 (Juicy or Hazy IPA).
+The average entered per category came out to 97, up from 88 in 2019.
 Basically, the competition gets tougher each and every year.

-The total number of competition entries submitted to the festival was 9,497 (up 1,001 from last year) coming from 2,295 breweries (down 109 from last year) across the US.
-All 50 states, along with the US Virgin Islands, Washington D.C., and Puerto Rico were represented this year.
+The total number of competition entries submitted to the festival was 8,806 (down 691 from last year) coming from 1,720 breweries (down 575 from last year) across the US.
+All 50 states, along with Washington D.C., were represented this year.

 (Photo © Brewers Association)

-A total of 401 new breweries entered beer into the competition, while 47 of those were first time winners.
+A total of 337 new breweries entered beer into the competition, while 19 were first time winners.

-One brewery had the largest medal haul from GABF with 3 medals – Rowley Farmhouse Ales (New Mexico).
+One brewery had the largest medal haul from GABF with 4 medals – Sun King Brewery (Indianapolis).

 Here is a quick breakdown over how Texas has done since 2010: